 Retention relates to the extent to which an employer retains its employees and may be measured as the proportion of employees with a specified length of service (typically one year or more) expressed as a percentage of overall workforce numbers.

-Our Resourcing and talent planning survey reports give a median ‘crude’ or ‘overall’ employee turnover rate for the UK sample collected, although not all organisations in the survey provide turnover figures for their workplace.
+Our Resourcing and talent planning survey report gives a median ‘crude’ or ‘overall’ employee turnover rate for the UK sample collected, although not all organisations in the survey provide turnover figures for their workplace.
 Professionals/specialists and technical employees are the roles and skills that are the most difficult to recruit.

 Turnover levels can vary widely between occupations and industries.
 The highest levels are typically found in retailing, hotels, catering and leisure, call centres and among other lower paid private sector services groups.